msandoval55/pub.repo/Q&A's.md

 > [!note]
 > 30 days after being deleted.
 >
-> When you delete a user in the Microsoft 365 admin center (or when a user is removed through Active Directory synchronization), the user's OneDrive will be retained for the number of days you specify in the SharePoint admin center.
-(For info, see Set the default file retention for deleted OneDrive users.)
-The default is 30 days.
-During this time, shared content can still be accessed by other users.
-At the end of the time, the OneDrive will be in a deleted state for 93 days and can only be restored by a global or SharePoint admin.
+> When you delete a user account, the corresponding Exchange Online mailbox is deleted and removed from the list of mailboxes in the EAC.
+After the user account is deleted, it's listed on the Deleted Users page in the Microsoft 365 admin center.
+It can be recovered within 30 days after being deleted.
+After 30 days, the user account and mailbox are permanently deleted and not recoverable.
 >
 > https://learn.microsoft.com/en-us/exchange/recipients-in-exchange-online/delete-or-restore-mailboxes